Rizqdwan/rizqdwan/README.md

 #### Just an ordinary college student who likes to type code, design, and make something cool.
 - 🔭 I'm currently working on a Personal Project
-- 🌱 I'm Currently learning Spring Boot
+- 🌱 I'm currently learning Spring Boot and Go
-- 💬 I learned **everything!**
+- 💬 I'm interested in System Architecture

 <!--### Social